NABU Internet Adapter

 2023.01.01.0

 - Removed TX delay from serial because the real NABU hardware works with the updated NABU-LIB RX Interrupt buffer.
-The TX delay option is only applied to TCP connections to accommodate MAME, not throttling the HCCA speed.
+The TX delay option only applies to TCP connections to accommodate MAME, not throttling the HCCA speed.

 2023.01.03.0

 - Rewrote the application to work in the command line, which is compatible with Windows, OSX, Linux, and various CPU architectures.
-The application can now be controlled remotely with an SSH/Telnet terminal or locally.
-In terminals that support the mouse, the mouse will also work.
+The application can now be controlled remotely or locally with an SSH/Telnet terminal.
+The mouse will also work in terminals that support it.

 - Added new file features for NABU-LIB